rodrigo-fagundes/uda_mlengineer/projects/capstone/project_proposal.md

 ### Project Design

 First, we'll estabilish three menace rating (LOW, MEDIUM, HIGH), using the register of previous inspections using the distribution of rescues per inspection.
-The levels will be:
+The levels will be, LOW, MEDIUM and HIGH, from the terciles of the selected indicator.

-- LOW : the first quartile;
-- MEDIUM : interquartile interval and
-- HIGH : last quartile.

-Since there's no previous definition of such rating and we're establishing the levels according to a normal distribution, the labeling class should be balanced.
+Since there's no previous definition of such rating and we're establishing the levels according to a normal distribution, the labeling class should be balanced (each tercile holds a third of the data).
 After that, we'll label the municipalities that actually had inspections according to these ratings and the average of the rescues per inspection in them.
 This rating will be added to the census data as the label for the classification later on.

 The census data holds a high dimensionality.
 In order to keep the explainability of the resulting model, we'll use random forests to understand how the dimensions in census data contribute to the model.
 Beforehand, all municipalities will be disidentificated for the purpose of this study.